 [Updated] The HLG Normalized transform has been released for DaVinci Resolve Studio 16 and above and can be purchased from the store.
 It can be used directly in ACES as an Input Transform (IDT) or used in conjunction with the DCTL OpenFX plugin with additional parameters.
-I have personally been using this for several months in my works recorded using Hybrid Log Gamma.
+I have personally been using this to normalize HLG content for several months.

 - HLG BT.2408 (Mid-Gray at 38% IRE)